Neelp20/Project-4-TheWoodenSpoon/README.md

 - On the top right of the page under the header, click the fork button.

 - This will create a duplicate of the full project in your GitHub Repository.

+### Media
+* All the free images/hero image used on the site were gotten from https://www.pexels.com/

+## Credits

+* My mentor [Gareth-McGirr](https://github.com/Gareth-McGirr/) for his insightful advice and encouragement.

+* You Tube channel for Initial set up and way to navigate the apps [https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=2]